 Day One 3/4

-The first day is pretty standard: shit-tons of people arriving, most of who are probably going to spend the day on the mountain hitting the fresh powder.
+The first day is pretty standard: stuff-tons of people arriving, most of who are probably going to spend the day on the mountain hitting the fresh powder.
 Lots of small acts in the afternoon, but as the sun goes down behind the scenic mountains, the party really begins.
 Judging from the schedule, the Groove Tent is the place to be for most of this day.
 Porter Robinson has an hour to throw down his infectious electro beats.
 Granted he goes on at 4 PM, but it’s never too early to start raging.

 In between Porter and next act, you can head to the Main Stage to check out part of Mansions on the Moon‘s 45 minute set (only 45 minutes?
 Lame).
 They don’t really have too much material anyway, so it’s at least good to keep busy while you wait.

 Back at the Groove Tent, Zed’s Dead deep, filthy bass grooves and heart-rumbling beats are a far departure from Robinson’s four-on-the-floor action.
 Prepare for an hour of people making their grimiest dubstep faces (which looks much like trying to drop a deuce while sticking your tongue out…super attractive).

 Now, this is where you could go in two different directions.
 If you can’t handle the endless, unstoppable dance party of the Groove Tent, then relax for a little bit before you go to catch Edward Sharpe & The Magnetic Zeros.
 I’m a party animal, so Sharpe isn’t really my scene, but their song “40 Day Dream” is quite lovely, and it’d probably be a nice relaxing hour and fifteen minutes to sit back and enjoy the landscape.